unixwzrd/oobabooga-macOS/macOS_Apple_Silicon_QuickStart.md

 conda create --clone webui.01.llama-new -n webui.02.torch-newllama
 conda activate webui.02.torch-newllama
 conda install pytorch torchvision torchaudio -c pytorch

+# As a last step, you may want to clone this VENV in order to protect it from having
+# packages accidently dropped into it.

+# If you used the old LLAMA-CPP-PYTHON, user this line
+conda craete --clone webui.02.torch-oldllama -n webui.03.final-ggnml

+# If you used the NEW LLAMA-CPP-PYTHON, user this line
+conda craete --clone webui.02.torch-newllama -n webui.03.final-gguf

+# Pick whcih one of these you wish to make your preferred VENV.
+# PREFERRED_VENV=webui.03.final-ggml
+PREFERRED_VENV=webui.03.final-gguf

+# Add any startup options you wich to this here:
+START_OPTIONS="--chat"
+#START_OPTIONS="--chat --verbose "
+#START_OPTIONS="--chat --verbose --listen"

+# This assumes you followed the instructions abobe for installing teh Conda or upgrading
+# the Conda oackage manager in your homme directory.
+If you changed it to someting else,
+# you'll need to make appropriate changes here.
+cat <<_EOT_
+#!/bin/bash

+# >>> conda initialize >>>
+__conda_setup="$('${HOME}/miniconda3/bin/conda' 'shell.bash' 'hook' 2> /dev/null)"
+if [ $? -eq 0 ]; then
+    eval "$__conda_setup"
+else
+    if [ -f "${HOME}/miniconda3/etc/profile.d/conda.sh" ]; then
+        . "${HOME}/miniconda3/etc/profile.d/conda.sh"
+    else
+        export PATH="${HOME}/miniconda3/bin:$PATH"
+    fi
+fi
+unset __conda_setup
+# <<< conda initialize <<<

+conda activate ${PREFERRED_VENV}

+python server.py ${START_OPTIONS}
+_EOT_ > star-webui.sh
+chmod +x start-webui.sh

+# Cleanup any unneeded VENV's once we are happy with th ebuild and everytihng is running
+# smoothly
+conda uninstall --all -n webui.00.ooba-macOS conda uninstall --all -n webui.01.ooba-macOS conda uninstall --all -n webui.02.ooba-macOS
 ```

 Add the --upgrade flag to upgrade any of the pip or conda commands if necessary.